 Cyber Risk Management Professional Training (and Certification)

-This advanced training program is offered through Old Dominion University – a cybersecurity training and education leader.
+This advanced training program, which consists of six (6) eight-week courses, 100% online, is offered through Old Dominion University – a cybersecurity training and education leader.

 Upon completion of the program, students will earn two digital badges, a certification through the National Institute of Cybersecurity Training (NICyCs), a certificate from Old Dominion University, and access to a Cybersecurity Coach and Recruiter who can place candidates into cybersecurity roles upon completion of 16 weeks (two courses – CYPD 630 & 631) of the program.

 Students review and analyze the concepts and interrelationships underlying cybersecurity compliance methodologies, including the NIST Risk Management Framework (RMF); Federal Risk and Authorization Management Program (FedRAMP); NIST 800-171; CMMC; NIST Cyber Security Framework (CSF); and NIST 800-53.